 Axmor programmers developed a template designer for reports on the state of the forest.
 Users can select the parameters, information snapshots, and other data filters that they need.
 We could not use standard reporting tools because forestry reports are unique.
 They have their own methods of calculation, and numbers of fields to calculate.
 For example, the inventory form contains over 200 different parameters that are used to calculate forest stock and evaluate the state of the forest.
 The calculation involves complex algorithms based on tables, comparisons, and formulas.

 We integrated the data analysis system with the customer's geographic information system (GIS).
 This allows inventory specialists to use a tablet with a built-in GPS system to navigate through the woods.
 The maps are prepared before the inventory takes place.
 The maps can be edited in the field if the specialist notices any discrepancies.
-Specialists can select an object on the map, view information about the object or area, and make adjustments.
+Specialists can select an object on the map, view information about the object or area, and make adjustments accordingly.
 Thus, adjustments can be made in the GIS module of the data analysis system as well as on the tablet in the field.
-After approval, all adjustments are sent to the customer's GIS.
+After being approved, all adjustments are sent to the client’s GIS.

 All inventory parameters are related to each other by various rules.
 The Axmor programmers suggested using a domain specific language (DSL) that is used in the industry to describe connections and verification rules for inventory parameters.
 These rules can be widely varied—from simple threshold checks to complex calculations with many dependencies and table checks.